 Fast-forward to March 20th of this current year.
 ‘Doc’ William ‘Bill Charles Hutcheson passed away at his home in Paoli.
 I got the call from John and frankly wasn’t ready for this call even though I kind of thought it might happen at some point.
 Willy’s health had been failing him…but getting the call was simply one of those ‘tough’ moments in my life.

 NOTE: The crossed out section of this article referred to Doc’s fly fishing gear that I was able to sell for his family via this web site.
 The items have been sold, but I’m leaving this article on site as a tribute to his memory.
-To see the list of Fly Fishing books that are still available for sale (some signed by the author), click here.

 I could go on….and on…because Willy was that kind of a man…but here is the bottom line.
 The family has entrusted me with all of Doc’s fly fishing arsenal.
 To say that it is impressive is a huge understatement.
 Over the course of the next few weeks I am going to be listing a few items at a time from his extensive collection.
 There are rods, reels, combos, waders, boots, nets, tying vises, fly tying kits, fly tying materials….and on and on.
 I am going to list a few items each week and will try to price these items reasonably.
 Just understand this about my friend…he took incredible care of everything he owned; what kind of guy actually has a steering wheel fly tying kit?
 The answer: Willy Hutcheson.
 I hope that you will check each week for these items…if you find something that you are interested in, then e-mail me personally.
 The items will be priced fairly and by fairly, I don’t mean a bargain basement price…I do mean that it will be a piece of great fly equipment at a price that will be very fair; in fact, once you see the items you can check out their price for yourself and make a decision.
 What I want to do is be of service for the family…I want to get the right piece of equipment into the hands of a person who will appreciate and use it.
 One last thing…I am not going to haggle on prices.
 You either want it for the price listed or you don’t.
 I will then ship you the item and add shipping to the costs.
 You will then pay me via snail mail and we will work together to make sure you get one of my friends’ treasured items.